Supreme Court visit to Concordia

 -

-Do not bring electronic devices like laptop computers, handheld games, personal digital assistants, or tablets.
-If you have to carry a cell phone, it must be turned off or its ringer silenced, and it must be stored out of sight.
+Do not bring electronic devices such as laptop computers, handheld games, personal digital assistants, or tablets.
+If you must carry a cell phone, turn off or silence its ringer, and store it out of sight.

 -